2022–23 Women's Scottish Cup

-The 2022–23 Scottish Cup, is the national cup competition in Scottish women's football.
+The 2022–23 Scottish Cup was the 50th official edition (52nd overall) of the national cup competition in Scottish women's football.

 Results

 All results listed are published by Scottish Football Association (SFA).

 Preliminary round

 The draw for the preliminary round took place on Friday 2 September 2022 at Hampden Park.
 Alloa Athletic, Bonnyrigg Rose, Buchan Ladies United, Clydebank, Dunipace, Linlithgow Rose, Queen of the South, Stewarton United, Stonehaven and West Park United received a bye to the first round.
 The preliminary-round games which were due to take place on Sunday 11 September 2022 were postponed by the SFA due to the death of Elizabeth II.

 Brora Rangers, Orkney and Nithsdale Wanderers forfeited the games and Clachnacuddin, Harmony Row and Central Girls progressed to the first round.

 First round

 The draw for the first round took place on Thursday 15 September 2022.

 Second round

 The draw for the second round took place on Wednesday 12 October 2022.